genshin-base/main-site/data/translated/builds/en.md

 **Regarding Artifact Sets**

 **[Crimson Witch of Flames (4)](#artifact:crimson-witch-of-flames)**<br>
-This set pulls ahead over Emblem of Severed Fate (4) on team comps where Xiangling triggers Overloads in addition to Vaporize (i.e. Raiden National).
+This set can be competitive with Severed Fate (4) on team comps where Xiangling triggers Overloads in addition to Vaporize (i.e. Raiden National).

 **[The Exile (2) Scholar (2)](#artifact:the-exile)**<br>
-This set can be used as a **very low investment support build to enable Reverse Melt team comps** where Xiangling is not triggering the reaction and is instead used as an aura and needs a lot of Energy Recharge.
-Note that it is **not recommended to stay on this build as Xiangling can still contribute respectable damage with offensive stats.**
+This set can be used as a very low investment support build to enable Reverse Melt team comps where Xiangling is not triggering the reaction and is instead used as an aura and needs a lot of Energy Recharge.
+Note that it is not recommended to stay on this build as Xiangling can still contribute respectable damage with offensive stats.

 # === characters.#xiangling.roles.#physical_dps.name ===